Hichki London Address: 16-18 Whitechapel Rd, Shadwell, London, E1 1EW

 The first thing we did was check out their menu, which you can find here.
 Mainly we came here because the ‘Pani Poori’ looked so good and my Mrs loves this dish.
 If anyone knows where the best Pani Puri’s can be found in London feel free to shout.

 After searching through their menu, I was a bit confused about what to get for myself, so I decided to ask the waiter to see what is the most popular dish in this restaurant.
 It came to be ‘Mumbai Lamb Masala’, so I ordered that alongside ‘Chicken Manchurian’ as Mrs doesn’t like Lamb.
 Alongside those two meals, we had plain naan to indulge.
 There are other bread options like Cheese Naan, Garlic Naan or Butter Roti.

 Paani Poori £5

 Paani Poori was totally delicious, even though the presentation was good I thought.
 I did prefer the starters here as they looked so good, pouring the paani into the puri was tasty.
-For 6 puri’s pretty reasonable pricing, especially being close towards Central London.
+For 6 puri’s pretty reasonable pricing, especially being close to Central London.